cluzier/SproutBase/README.md

 3. **Apply migrations & create database**

     ```bash
-    dotnet ef database update
+    dotnet ef database update --project PlantTrackerApp.Server
+    ```

 4. **Run the app**

     ```bash
-    dotnet run --project Server
+    dotnet run --project PlantTrackerApp.Server

-Open your browser at https://localhost:7121 (or whichever port is listed).
+5. **Open your browser**

+    By default, the app runs at `http://localhost:5180` or `https://localhost:7121` (or whichever port is listed in your terminal).
+Open your browser at the appropriate URL to access SproutBase.

 ## Acknowledgements